Injury Attorneys | Restoring LivesTM

-Whether an individual is evaluated by a physician or not, it’s so important to closely monitor the injured party in the hours and days after the brain injury.
+Whether an individual is evaluated by a physician or not, it’s important to closely monitor the injured party in the hours and days after the brain injury.
 Even though a concussion is classified as a “minor” brain injury, the complications can still be fatal.
-Any type of brain injury should be taken seriously, and can lead to bleeding in or around the brain.
+Any type of brain injury should be taken seriously and can lead to bleeding in or around the brain.
 If prolonged drowsiness and worsening confusion creep up, seek emergency medical attention.

 The human body is very resilient, but unfortunately, long-term complications can arise after a concussion.
 An individual who has suffered from a TBI is now at a higher risk of: